On this page

 Collection point waste electrical and electronic equipment

 If you supply electrical and electronic equipment and your store's floor space exceeds 400 m2, you must have a collection point for waste electrical and electronic equipment.
-Consumers can return their waste equipment free of charge, without the obligation to buy a new equivalent item at your store.
+Consumers can return their waste appliances free of charge, without being obliged to buy a new equivalent item at your store.

 Please note: The technical requirements that the Netherlands sets for electrical and electronic devices vary to those of other EU Member States.
 Has an electrical or electronic device already been permitted in another EU Member State?
 Then the government can only prohibit its sale in the Netherlands in exceptional cases.